Rick Is 21: Charts

-"Travelin' Man," made its debut on the Billboard Hot 100 chart on April 24, 1961, eventually spending two weeks at number one during its 14-week stay. on the Cashbox singles weeks it spent three weeks at number one during its 18-week stay. and number two in The U.K during its 18-weeks stay.
-Its B-side, "Hello Mary Lou" reached number nine on the Hot 100 during its 15-weeks stay, number two in The U.K during its 18-weeks stay. and number nine on the Cashbox single charts during its 16-weeks stay.
+"Travelin' Man," made its debut on the Billboard Hot 100 chart on April 24, 1961, eventually spending two weeks at number one during its 14-week stay. on the Cashbox singles weeks it spent three weeks at number one during its 18-week stay. and number two in The U.K during its 18-week stay.
+Its B-side, "Hello Mary Lou" reached number nine on the Hot 100 during its 15-week stay, number two in The U.K during its 18-weeks stay. and number nine on the Cashbox single charts during its 16-weeks stay.

 Other releases

 The album was released on compact disc by Capitol Records on June 19, 2001, as tracks 19 through 30 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Nelson's 1960 album, More Songs by Ricky.
 In 2001, Bear Family included the album in The American Dream box set.
 Rick is 21 was included in a box set entitled Four Classic Albums Plus Box Set, which contains all 4 of his studio albums, and was released on July 1, 2016.